Which exercise works best for early knee arthritis? new study aims to find out

 Summary

-This study will compare sensory-motor training (exercises that improve body awareness and balance) with resistance training (strengthening exercises) in 52 adults aged 40-60 with early-stage knee osteoarthritis.
+This study will compare sensory-motor training (exercises that improve how your brain senses joint position) with resistance training (strengthening exercises) in 52 adults aged 40-60 with early-stage knee osteoarthritis (Grade 1 or 2).
 The goal is to see which approach better reduces pain, improves balance, and helps with daily activities like walking and climbing stairs.
-Participants must have Grade 1 or 2 osteoarthritis and not have exercised in the last 3 months.
+Participants must not have exercised for at least 3 months and will be followed for a short period.

 Disclaimer Read more